Virtual Function Vs Pure Virtual Function In C++ - C++ Programming Tutorial

 }

-In the above code, we have not used the virtual method.
-We have created a base class that contains the show function.
-The two classes are also created named as ' derived1 ' and ' derived2 ' that are inheriting the properties of the base class.
-Both 'derived1' and 'derived2' classes have redefined the show function.
-Inside the main method, pointer variable 'b' of class base is declared.
-The objects of classes derived1 and derived2 are d1 and d2 respectively.
-Although the 'b' contains the addresses of d1 and d2, but when calling the show method; it always calls the show method of the base class rather than calling the functions of the derived1 and derived2 class.
+In the provided code snippet, the virtual method has not been utilized.
+A foundational class has been established with the show function.
+Additionally, two classes named 'derived1' and 'derived2' have been implemented to inherit the characteristics of the base class.
+Both 'derived1' and 'derived2' have overridden the show function.
+Within the main function, a pointer variable 'b' of the base class is defined.
+Instances of derived1 and derived2 are represented by d1 and d2 respectively.
+Despite 'b' storing the references of d1 and d2, the show method consistently invokes the show function of the base class instead of accessing the functions of derived1 and derived2.

-To overcome the above problem, we need to make the method as virtual in the base class.
-Here, virtual means that the method exists in appearance but not in reality.
-We can make the method as virtual by simply adding the virtual keyword preceeding to the function.
-In the above program, we need to add the virtual keyword that precedes to the show function in the base class shown as below:
+To resolve the previously mentioned issue, it is necessary to declare the method as virtual in the base class.
+In this context, virtual indicates that the method is present conceptually but not concretely.
+This adjustment can be achieved by introducing the keyword "virtual" before the function.
+In the earlier code snippet, it is essential to include the virtual keyword preceding the show function in the base class as illustrated below:

 Example